 Mr Whippy’s Beginnings in the UK:

-- Dominic Facchino is accredited with starting Mr Whippy.
-From Italian decent but born in England, Dominic was excited having visited the US in 1958 and having seen the “Mr Softee” ice cream trucks in operation.
-His family were from an ice cream background and he was denied the UK franchise for Mr Softee so set up his own business, “Mr Whippy” in 1958 with a pilot of 6 vans in Birmingham, UK.
+- Dominic Facchino founded Mr Whippy in the United Kingdom in 1958.
+A Brit of Italian descent, Facchino visited the United States in 1958 and saw the “Mr Softee” ice cream trucks in operation.
+His family had a background in selling ice cream, and when he was denied the UK franchise for Mr Softee, he decided to begin his own business in 1958 with a pilot of six trucks in Birmingham, UK.

 And in New Zealand